MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 Alex is a regular on Twitter and hosts and participates in Twitter Spaces.

-*I am pleased to say Alex recognized me from Twitter, and since I blog weekly, I'm on the right track to building my online presence!*
+*I am pleased to say Alex recognized me from Twitter, and since I blog weekly, I'm on the right track in building my online presence!*

 ---